Five

 There is much to take in here.
 After a long process of disintegration,

-before breaking free
+before it breaks free

-and burning itself out
+and burns itself out

 in a flashover.